epfl-ada/ada-2021-project-abracadabra/README.md

 ## Abstract

 Using natural language processing to express the sentiment of all quotes, our project focuses on analyzing the happiness level of a subset of authors over a period of time.
 We then dive on a specific set of speakers that are working in a similar field, and try to observe how historical events/dates impacted the positivity levels expressed in their quotes.
-We aim to help understand how much a population, a small crowd, or even an individual can been impacted by important events such an economic crisis, pandemics, as well as more light-hearted periods like Christmas or even to study how some domains or subjects such as ecology are percieved by the population across the years.
+We aim to help understand how much a population, a small crowd, or even an individual can be impacted by important events such an economic crisis, pandemics, as well as more light-hearted periods like Christmas or even to study how some domains or subjects such as ecology are percieved by the population across the years.